TaniaD13/handbook/developer.md

 ####Components

 For smaller components, there is the components/ folder (frequently called modules/).
 While layout/ is kind of macro (defining the global wireframe), components/ is more micro.
 It can contain all kinds of specific modules like a slider, a loader, a widget, or anything along those lines.
-There are usually a lot of files in components/ since your site is should be mostly composed of tiny modules.
+There are usually a lot of files in components/ since your site should be mostly composed of tiny modules.

 * _carousel.scss
 * _thumbnails.scss